Meet this year’s Strictly Come Dancing celebrity lineup

 The 15 stars competing for the Glitterball Trophy this year include actors, comedians and presenters

-Strictly Come Dancing 2023 is on its way, with a whole new roster of celebrities from reality star Zara McDermott to veteran broadcaster Krishnan Guru-Murthy set to compete.
+Strictly Come Dancing 2023 is here, with a whole roster of celebrities from reality star Zara McDermott to veteran broadcaster Krishnan Guru-Murthy competing on the show.

-This year, the BBC One show turns 21, and will be presented once again by the sparkling duo that is Tess Daly and Claudia Winkleman.
+This year, the BBC One show turns 21, and is presented once again by the sparkling duo that is Tess Daly and Claudia Winkleman.

 The full 2023 line-up includes actors, presenters, comedians and more.